top of page

 Not because they want the drink.

-Because they want to avoid the moment.
+Because they want to avoid THAT moment.

 Fix this moment—and everything else gets easier.